'a quick and easy to attach pair of bike lights'

 easy to charge + repair

-the bike light is charged using usb c, I felt the higher pricepoint of usb c was justified due to the fit with the other electronic devices people own. the internals are easily removable by unscrewing the two hex bolts, allowing you to replace possible points of failure should the need arise.
+the bike light is charged using usb c, I felt the higher pricepoint of usb c was justified due to the fit with the other electronic devices people own. the internals are easily removable by unscrewing the two hex bolts, allowing you to replace common points of failure should the need arise.